Updated August 2023

 You can also remove the coil and prime it by hand.
 When you remove it, look closely at the coil - you should see some holes in it.
 Drip e-liquid into these holes.
 You’ll also see a hole at the top of the coil - put a little e-liquid in here too, until the wicking is saturated.

 After adding e-liquid to your tank, you should still leave the coil to soak for a few minutes before using it for the first time.

-If your coil has a resistance of lower than 1 Ω (these are known as sub-ohm coils) it’s worth taking extra care to prime the coils.
+If your coil has a low resistance (such as 0.3 ohms) it’s worth taking extra care to prime the coils.

 The lower the resistance of the coil, and the higher the power levels you are using, the more care you need to take.

 Ensure that you add plenty of e-liquid via the ports and the top of the coil.
 Once again, after doing this, and adding your e-liquid, leave the e-liquid to soak into the coil further - the lower the resistance of the coil, the longer you should leave it.

 You can also take a couple of priming puffs.
 To do this, inhale without pressing the fire button.
 This helps draw the e-liquid into the coil.
 1 or 2 puffs should be enough, though, as you don’t want to flood the coil.